ajodeh-juma/rvfv-amplicon-seq/README.md

 that can be adopted to other segmented viruses in order to assemble complete genomic sequences from RNA metagenomic sequencing.
 We implement this pipeline to generate complete genome sequences of Rift Valley fever virus, a tripartite virus having 3 segments - Small (S), Medium (M) and Large (L).

 The pipeline comes bundled with reference genome and annotation, and the user only has to specify the segment to obtain full genome sequences.
-The pipeline calls variants using 2 commonly used tools: `bcftools` or `varscan` and annotates the variants using `SnpEff` and `SnpSift`
+The pipeline calls variants using `iVar` and annotates the variants using `SnpEff` and `SnpSift`

 ## Credits

-**ViCLaRA** was originally written by @ajodeh-juma with inspiration from the @nf-core team, particularly on viralrecon
+**rvfvampliconseq** was originally written by @ajodeh-juma with inspiration from the @nf-core team, particularly on viralrecon

 We thank the following people for their extensive assistance in the development of this pipeline:

 ## License
-ViCLaRA is free software, licensed under [GPLv3](https://github.com/ajodeh-juma/rvfvampliconseq/blob/master/LICENSE).
+rvfvampliconseq is free software, licensed under [MIT](https://github.com/ajodeh-juma/rvfvampliconseq/blob/master/LICENSE).

 ## Issues
 Please report any issues to the [issues page](https://github.com/ajodeh-juma/rvfvampliconseq/issues).